o-daneel/Flam.RE/CIPHERING.md

 2.  `key` file contains Story AES Key & IV, but ciphered with device key
 3. Audio files are not encrypted
 4. Images files are not encrypted
+5. It is possible to update `package.cpath`
+6. StoryManager is not in Lua.
+Updating `package.cpath` from one story and reading from another does not allow to keep first value

 ## Attack path
 1. `info` file : Using info displayed upon story selection
+2. Create a .so lib and load it from LUA script
+3. Common Lunii and Flam story might share the key.
+Use Lunii to get key.
+Key to get plain LSF on Flam.

 ### 1. Info file
 * Using `.mdf` as ciphered known plain text as key file, to generate a ciphered info file and determine where is located story title.